niclejeune/Algorithms-and-Data-Structures-2024/README.md

 This compendium is based on the textbook "Algorithms", by Robert Sedgewick and Kevin Wayne (4th edition, 2011).
 No content is directly taken from the book.

-The contributor @palpatine, contributed directly through the Overleaf share function.
+The contributor https://github.com/palpatine, contributed directly through the Overleaf share function.
 He contributed a substantial part of this compendium, but all commits were made through my github.

 ## Disclaimer